chemima/PHYS312/README.md

-# PHYS312 - Computer for Physics
+# PHYS312-Computer-for-Physics

-2024-2 at POSTECH
+2024-Fall at POSTECH